 Terms & Conditions

-This Subscription Services Agreement (“Agreement”) is between KPA Services, LLC (“KPA” or “Supplier”) and the entity which as accepted this Agreement through a document which references this Agreement (“Client”), hereinafter collected referred to as “the Parties”.
+This Subscription Services Agreement (“Agreement”) is between KPA Services, LLC (“KPA” or “Supplier”) and the entity which as accepted this Agreement through a document which references this Agreement (“Client”), hereinafter collectively referred to as “the Parties”.
 This Agreement sets forth the terms and conditions that govern orders placed under this Agreement.

 1. KPA SERVICES